A man sitting in a cozy living room setting, talking to a laptop on a coffee table, surrounded by modern decor and bright cushions.

 How to Pretend You’re Working While Scrolling Through LinkedIn Updates

-One of the most amazing things about LinkedIn is that it can easily be mistaken for “work.”
+One of the most remarkable things about LinkedIn is that it can easily be mistaken for “work.”
 Whether you’re reading articles, checking out job listings, or browsing your network’s updates, it all looks like you’re staying engaged with your field.
 Unlike social media platforms such as Facebook or Twitter, where personal content dominates, LinkedIn focuses primarily on professional content, so you can pass it off as industry research.

 3. Read Articles: LinkedIn hosts a plenty of professional reports and thought leadership pieces.
 Reading these shows you’re keeping up with industry news—especially if you click the “Save” button as if you’re bookmarking for subsequent time ahead reading.